strimzi/strimzi-kafka-oauth/HACKING.md

     docker run -d --restart=always -p "$REGISTRY_PORT:$REGISTRY_PORT" --name "$REGISTRY_NAME" registry:2

-The registry should be up an running within a few second.
+The registry should be up an running within a few seconds.

 Let's make sure that we can push images to the registry using $REGISTRY_IP: